Monday, December 01, 2008

 1/2 cup unsalted butter

-Preheat oven to 400 degrees F. and grease a 2 quart baking dish.
+Preheat oven to 400 degrees F. Grease a 2 quart baking dish.

-Peel, core and slice the apples into 1/4-1/2 inch thick slices.
-Combine with the raisins, 2 tablespoons brown sugar, orange rind, orange juice and allspice in the baking dish.
+Peel, core and slice apples into 1/4 inch thick slices.
+Place in bowl with the raisins, brown sugar, zest and juice.
+Stir in the allspice.
+Pour into baking dish.

-In a medium bowl, combine the flour, 1 cup brown sugar, oats, and cinnamon.
-Cut in the butter until crumbly.
-Spread atop the apples and raisins.
-Bake aprox.
-30 minutes, or until browned on top.
+In a medium bowl, combine the flour, remaining brown sugar, oats and cinnamon.
+Cut in the butter until the mixture is crumbly.
+Sprinkle on top of apples.